rist-ro/rl-introduction-notes/sutton_rl.md

 The target of updates in RL is to move the value function for some particular states to some desired values.
 We'll use the notation $s \mapsto u$ to indicate the value of the **value function for state $s$ should change in the direction of value $u$**.
 This way MC updates can be written as $S_t \mapsto G_t$ and TD(0) ones as  $S_t \mapsto R_{t+1} + \gamma \hat{v}(S_{t+1}, w_t)$.

-Each update can be seen as single training example in a *supervised learning* scenario.
+Each update can be seen as a single training example in a *supervised learning* scenario.
 This means that we should use learning methods which can deal with the non-stationarity that comes from the fact that the policy $\pi$ is continually changing and thus is its value function as well.

 ---